International Bible Contest: Australia

 The author of the Australian Bible Quiz is the 1999 Diaspora Winner, Dr Shira Wenig.

-British Contest
+United Kingdom

 The British contest varies from year to year.
 The international final is held at LSJS in London.
 In some schools, the top scorers go through to the final but most schools let all teams compete.
 The topics are given approximately 6 months in advance, however the topics for 2014 were given to pupils at the beginning of September allowing the contestants 2 months to learn.
-The syllabus contains all of the torah and some of neviim and ketuvim.
+The syllabus contains all of the Torah and some of Neviim and Ketuvim.
 The winning team (of 3-4) all go to Israel.